 15. IO (2019)

-This movie only shows us what can be the near-future of the earth in a few decades.
+This movie only shows us what can be the near future of the earth in a few decades.
 It serves as a warning sign more than anything else.
 It speaks of a dystopic future when the Earth has become so toxic that mankind has colonized Io, a moon of Jupiter.
-A girl, Sam, is among the few people still living on the Earth and she comes across another such human, Micah, who tries to convince her to leave for Io soon.
+A girl, Sam, is among the few people still living on Earth, and she comes across another such human, Micah, who tries to convince her to leave for Io soon.
 Meanwhile, her boyfriend has taken part in an expedition to find another planet suited for living.
 The question that this movie brings up is vital- in this day and age of heavy industrialization, when will the Earth finally become unlivable?
 And what shall we do then?
+Brainstorm the warning by watching the movie here.

 14. iBoy (2017)

-Released on Netflix, this cyberpunk thriller stars Maisie Williams of ‘Game of Thrones’ fame.
+Released on Netflix, this cyberpunk thriller stars Maisie Williams of ‘Game of Thrones‘ fame.
 She plays a character called Lucy, whose friend, Tom Harvey, gets hit by shrapnel from his phone and finds out that he can now visualize digital signals.
 Lucy gets brutally raped in her home, which makes Tom use his powers to bring the attackers to justice.
 This unique tale is of a superhero of a different kind.
-Tom can see digital signals, and thus has an upper hand over everyone because the world now runs on digital data.
+Tom can see digital signals and thus has the upper hand over everyone because the world now runs on digital data.
 The movie, though a thriller, might be taken as a metaphor for the fact that whoever controls digital data is currently our master.
+Feel free to check it out here.

 Read More: Best Suspense Movies on Netflix